Libby Drake – Artistic Director

 Brant Eustice – Committee Member

-BRANT EUSTICE has worked in and around the theatre since the early 1980s.
+BRANT has worked in and around the theatre since the early 1980s.
 For State Theatre Company of South Australia plays have included Sex Diary of an Infidel, Carrying Light, Lion Pig Lion, and God of Carnage.
 He also performed as Sergeant Ross in the joint STCSA and Sydney Theatre Company 20th anniversary production of David Williamson’s The Removalists.
 Brant regularly reads poems for Radio National.
-He most recently appeared as Titus in Red Phoenix Theatre’s production of Titus Andronicus.
-Other recent productions include Bracken Moor for Independent Theatre, and Holy Day the Theatre Guild.
-He has received two Adelaide Critics Circle Awards for directing Shakespeare’s Julius Caesar, and acting in Oleanna by David Mamet for the Theatre Guild.
+He most recently appeared as Jefferson Steel in Red Phoenix Theatre’s production of A Bunch of Amateurs.
+Other recent productions include Jerusalem for the Theatre Guild and The Flint Street Nativity for Red Phoenix.
+He has received three individual Adelaide Critics Circle Awards for acting in Red Phoenix Theatre’s production of The Conspirators by Vaclav Havel, for directing Shakespeare’s Julius Caesar and acting in Oleanna by David Mamet both for the Theatre Guild.
 Brant co-wrote (with Andy Packer) Slingsby Theatre Company’s show, The Mouse, the Bird and the Sausage.

 Ruby Faith – Committee Member